Access to the University

-Montana State University-Northern is committed to a program of equal opportunity
+Montana State University-Northern is committed to a program of equal opportunity for

-to race, color, sex, age, religion, marital status, sexual orientation or preference,
+race, color, sex, age, religion, marital status, sexual orientation or preference,

 creed or political belief, national origin, or because of mental or physical disability,